Ghali01/flutter_channel/README.md

 ### 3. set channel handler

-the handler of the channel is a function that receive the messages that is sent to the channel each channel should take tow parameters `message` and `reply`.
+The handler of the channel is a function that receive the messages that is sent to the channel, Each channel should take tow parameters `message` and `reply`.

-`message`  is the first parameter and it is the massage that was received and it's type depend on the channel type see the following table.
+`message`  is the first parameter and it is the massage that was received and it's type depends on the channel type see the following table.

 | Channel Type | Channel Output |
 |:---:|:---:|